 "Merlin!
 Merlin come here right now!"

 Merlin shuffled off the bed, slamming open his chamber door and running down the stairs.
-The site he saw wasn't at all what he was expecting.
+The sight he saw wasn't at all what he was expecting.
 Loads of flowers, of all different kinds, were scattered all along the room.
 They filled Gaius' medicine viles, and all of the book shelves.
 They stretched from across the window panes to the floor.
 There were even a couple hanging from the ceiling, tied up by some pieces of string.

 He looked around, his mouth cracked open in shock.
 Gaius had a grumpy look on.
 Merlin shook his head.
 "I swear, I had nothing to do with any of this."

 "Is that so?
-Then would you please dare to explain this." the gray-haired old man pointed to the door (which Merlin had neglected to notice until now) which was covered in shape-shifted vines.
+Then would you please dare to explain this," the gray-haired old man pointed to the door (which Merlin had neglected to notice until now) which was covered in shape-shifted vines.

 My Dearest Merlin